Updated September 12, 2024

 The University of Minnesota encourages students, faculty, and staff to vote and participate in the democratic process.
-However, federal and state tax laws prohibit the use of university resources to support or oppose a specific candidate, ballot initiative, or referendum.
+However, federal and state tax laws prohibit the use of University resources to support or oppose an individual candidate, ballot initiative, or referendum.
+Campaign activities include, but are not limited to, endorsing candidates, contributing to a campaign, fundraising for a campaign, and organizing campaign events.

-While all members of the University community are free to express their political opinions and engage in political activities, it is very important that they do so only in their individual capacities and avoid the appearance that they are speaking or acting for the University in political matters.
+While all members of the University community, including students, faculty and staff, are free to express their political opinions and engage in campaign activities, it is very important that they do so only in their individual capacities and avoid the appearance that they are speaking or acting for the University in political matters.

 Caucus Days